-- the front wheel or rear wheel comes off the ground while riding. - excessive rear wheel spin is detected while riding. - either wheel is rotated with the key turned to "ON" (such as when performing maintenance).
+- the front wheel or rear wheel comes off the ground while riding. - excessive rear wheel spin is detected while riding. - either wheel is rotated with the main switch turned on (such as when performing maintenance).

-If the traction control system is disabled, both the "TCS" indicator light and the " 🖧 " warning light will come on.
+If the traction control system is disabled, both the "TCS" indicator light and the "\(\overline{\to}\)" warning light will come on.